JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/business-tools/graph-zoom.md

 # How to Uninstall

-1. From the top navigation of the J1 Search homepage, select **Integrations**
+1. From the top navigation of the J1 Search homepage, select **Integrations**.
 2. Scroll to the **Zoom** integration tile and click it.
 3. Identify and click the **integration to delete**.
 4. Click the **trash can** icon.